Levofloxacin (Into the eye)

 How to Use This Medicine:

-- Take your medicine as directed.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.

 - Lie down or tilt your head back.
 With your index finger, pull down the lower lid of your eye to form a pocket.

 - To use the eye drops: Hold the dropper close to your eye with the other hand.
 Drop the correct number of drops into the pocket made between your lower lid and eyeball.
 Gently close your eyes.
 Place your index finger over the inner corner of your eye for 1 minute.
 Do not rinse or wipe the dropper or allow it to touch anything, including your eye.
 Put the cap on the bottle right away.
 Keep the bottle upright when you are not using it.

 - Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine:

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep all medicine out of the reach of children.
 Never share your medicine with anyone.